About Me

 Jan 2025

-🎉 Our paper, dataset, and models about VLM Multi-Image Safety (MIS) are released now!
+Our paper, dataset, and models about VLM Multi-Image Safety (MIS) are released.

 Jan 2025

-🎉 Our paper about MLLM safety alignment is accepted at ICLR 2025.
-Congratulations to all Collaborators!
+Our paper about MLLM safety alignment was accepted at ICLR 2025.

 Sep 2024